 No, unfortunately given the perishable nature of flowers we are unable to sell to customers outside of Australia.

-Please don’t panic if your flowers look a little bit more sleepy after their journey - they're just thirsty :).
-After trimming your stems 3-5cm and popping them in water for 24 hours, they’ll have perked up again.
+Please don’t panic if your flowers look a little bit more sleepy after their journey, they're just thirsty.
+After trimming your stems 3-5cm and popping them in water for 24 hours, they’ll perk up again.

-All of our flowers are sent in bud, and intentionally without water, as this means their petals are protected in the post and you can enjoy the full life of the flower for longer.
+Our flowers are sent in bud wherever possible and intentionally without water, as this means their petals are protected in the post and you can enjoy the full life of the flowers for longer.

-Our flowers are carefully flat packed top-to-tail to ensure they are protected in transit.
-They are carefully laid and wrapped in cellophane, with delicate buds in protective netting.
+Our letterbox flowers are carefully flat-packed top-to-tail to ensure they are protected in transit.
+They are carefully laid out and wrapped in paper.

 No, they don’t!
 No signature is required for our flowers as we understand the importance of your flowers being there when you can’t be yourself.